Crocodile Shop

-Background
+History

 Crocodile Shop was formed after Hale and Werner ended their previous new wave project, Mod Fun.
 They became inspired by the "darker" post-punk sounds of Joy Division, New Order, Wire, Red Lorry Yellow Lorry and The Jesus and Mary Chain, which deviated from the styles that other members of the band favored.
 Over a two week period during a European tour the band fell apart, clearing the way for Hale and Werner to start a new band.
 According to the band's official website, the name "Crocodile Shop" was just something the group entitled a demo tape as a reminder of its contents, and the name stuck.

 Originally a three-piece band (guitar, bass and drums) with drummer John Figlar of Lord John fame, the group's first release was the 1987 EP entitled "Head" released on the Minneapolis-based Susstones Records.
 At the time, the group had a strong indie rock sound which they rapidly evolved from; eventually referring to "Head" as their version of Ministry's "With Sympathy" which was unrepresentative of the band.
 The following full-length album "Lullaby", produced by Chameleons UK's Dave Fielding, developed their overall sound further towards gothic and included more dark guitar work.
 Eventually, the band would also slowly abandon the "guitar goth" sound, first replacing their drummer with a drum machine, releasing the Red Lorry Yellow Lorry influenced "Measure By Measure" EP and then finally with the addition of keyboard player V. Markus, (who was influenced by the likes of Front 242, Laibach and Nitzer Ebb), they turned to an entirely electronic-based outfit.
 The band followed up with the fully electro-industrial sounding EP "Technological Optimism".

 Crocodile Shop's debut on CD came about in 1993 with the release of the album "Celebrate the Enemy" on Tinman Records.
 The album, produced by Chris Randall of Wax Trax!
 Records and Sister Machine Gun, was a clean blend of the latest electro-sounds and mixed elements of trance, break-beat, and EBM.
 An Alternative Press review described the work as "a hard and harsh blend of high energy rock with the melodic aspects of electro and the high angst of industrialism."
 The album was followed up by the remix EP "Crush Your Enemies" which was also praised on the dance floor.